mjwarrior/houserules/README.MARCJOSEPH.md

 ## Ownership
 1. Any items in the car that belong to you, and are used, will remain your property.
 If the vehicle is revoked, any and all items inside the car that are yours must be returned or compensated for accordingly.

+## Permission
+1. Permission is granted if a pull request is accepted.